pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 Gaze data is output in pixel space of the scene camera image, which has a resolution of 1600x1200 px.
 The origin is in the top-left corner of the image.

-The gaze estimation algorithm is based on end-2-end deep learning and provides gaze data robustly without requiring a calibration.
+The gaze estimation algorithm is based on end-2-end deep learning and provides gaze data robustly without requiring calibration.
 We are currently working on a white paper that thoroughly evaluated the algorithm and will link it here once it is published.

 ## Fixations
 The two primary types of eye movements exhibited by the visual system are fixations and saccades.
 During fixations, the eyes are directed at a specific point in the environment.
 A saccade is a very quick movement where the eyes jump from one fixation to the next.
-Properties like the fixation duration are of significant importance for studying gaze behaviour.
+Properties like the fixation duration are of significant importance for studying gaze behavior.

 <div style="display:flex;justify-content:center;" class="pb-4">